-Masterful watercolor shows calm side of criminal mind
+Masterful watercolour shows calm side of criminal mind

-A delicate and incisive portrait by one of Britain's most infamous artists will be on sale at Bonhams 19th Century Paintings, Drawings and Watercolors sale on 11th July, in London.
+A delicate and incisive portrait by one of Britain's most infamous artists will be on sale at Bonhams 19th Century Paintings, Drawings and Watercolours sale on 11th July, in London.

 Dadd is known for murdering his father in Cobham Park and for attempting homicide on a train in France in the mid-nineteenth century.
 He is still well known today for his intricate fairy paintings, which are both beautiful and disturbing in equal measure.

-'Portrait of Mr. George Bailey' shows fluency and a delicate treatment of the medium that seems to show no trace of the behavioral traits that led to his incarceration.
+'Portrait of Mr. George Bailey' shows fluency and a delicate treatment of the medium that seems to show no trace of the behavioural traits that led to his incarceration.
 Dadd painted a number of portraits of the staff at Bethlem during his 20 year stay and staff encouraged him to further his talent.
-They were happy to sit for him, recording his behavior in case notes:
+They were happy to sit for him, recording his behaviour in case notes: